-“Special education” is instruction, specific to the child, at no cost to parents, to meet the unique needs of a child with a disability.
+“Special education” is instruction, specific to the student, at no cost to parents, to meet the unique needs of a student with a disability.
 Special education is an instructional service, not a place.
-Specialized instruction and supports are providedthrough an Individualized Education Plan (IEP), which addresses the student’s unique needs related to their disability.
+Specialized instruction and supports are provided through an Individualized Education Program (IEP) plan, which addresses the student’s unique needs related to his or her disability.

 It is important to note that students with disabilities are general education students first.
 Students receive special education services in collaboration with Arcadia‘s general education teachers and curriculum.
 Students with IEPs are provided with accommodations in the classroom and modifications to the curriculum as indicated by the student’s individual needs.

 Arcadia Charter School’s special education program provides a continuum of services and access to an array of services including, but not limited to:

 - specialized instruction proved by special education teachers licensed in a wide range of disabilities

 - school social work services